MrHimanshu161016/My_SQL--5Th_Semester-BPMCE-/Lab-1/README.md

 - Written and tested on Oracle Database 21c
 - Proper SQL formatting with comments
 - Question-wise outputs included
-- Output shown in SQL*Plus style with column names
+- Output shown in SQL style with column names
 - Suitable for lab submission, viva, and GitHub use

 ## 🎯 Learning Outcome